Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Then all you have to do is subtract the next number by the previous number.
+Then, all you have to do is subtract the next number from the previous number.

 <br /><br />